dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 3/03 Clickthru-AIXvsi.md

 **Note**: Access to provision a new VSI is not provided in the IBM Technology Zone cloud account.
 Use this click through demonstration to simulate this activity.
 Fields that require a text entry are pre-populated in the click through demonstration.

-!!! tip
-    Not sure where to click or what to do next?
-Click anywhere on the screen and the spot to click next is highlighted.

 1. Open the following link and then click the play ![](_attachments/ClickThruPlayButton.png) to begin the demonstration.

     **Click through demonstration:** <a href="https://ibm.github.io/SalesEnablement-PowerVS-L3/includes/Provision-AIXVM/index.html" target ="_blank">Create an IBM Power Virtual Server Instance</a>